-One consolation was a three-day visit to Westford, Massachusetts, where Annie Richmond’s parents hosted Poe and Annie, and Poe was induced to read for an appreciative local audience.
+One consolation was a three-day visit to Westford, where this time Annie Richmond’s parents hosted Poe and Annie, and Poe was induced to read for an appreciative local audience.
 On one of these days, Poe took a long, solitary walk in the hilly countryside.

 Poe’s presence in the Richmond home finally provoked the festering jealousy of Mrs. Locke.
 Open hostilities broke out between the Lockes and the Richmonds.
 By this time, the indulgent Mr. Richmond was doubtless alerted that something was improper about Poe’s attentions to his wife.